 Chrome Carbide High Temperature and Wear Resistant Surfacing Cr3C2 with Binders of Ni/Cr

-ASB Industries applies chrome carbide coatings by utilizing either one of our HVOF processes or our plasma electric arc process.
+Hannecard - ASB applies chrome carbide coatings by utilizing either one of our HVOF processes or our plasma electric arc process.
 We decide on which process to use based on part dimension, configuration, and required finishing.
-These commercially available systems give versatility to defined coating properties based on operating parameters of each of these systems
+These commercially available systems give versatility to defined coating properties based on the operating parameters of each of these systems

 Chrome Carbide Chemistries

-ASB Industries limits our number of material suppliers to focus on material quality and consistent particle range.
+Hannecard - ASB limits our number of material suppliers to focus on material quality and consistent particle range.
 This allows us to optimize the deposit efficiency for our chrome carbide coatings, whether using plasma electric arc or HVOF processes, and with either gaseous or liquid combustion fuel.
-Material morphology based on production processes produce different results.
-ASB Industries will ask you questions based on your application and choose both the process and material to provide an optimized surface.
-Available material morphology including a nickel/chrome binder matrix manufactured by sintering and crushed, blended, clad, agglomerated, and densified in a spheroidal shape.
+Material morphology based on production processes produces different results.
+Hannecard - ASB Industries will ask you questions based on your application and choose both the process and material to provide an optimized surface.
+Available material morphology includes a nickel/chrome binder matrix manufactured by sintering and crushed, blended, clad, agglomerated, and densified in a spheroidal shape.

 Benefits & Uses

-Chrome carbide surfacing resists oxide pick-up in high temperature atmospheres for steel production.
-This reduces product damage on components that directly contact steel strip and other shapes during high temperature annealing.
+Chrome carbide surfacing resists oxide pick-up in high-temperature atmospheres for steel production.
+This reduces product damage on components that directly contact steel strips and other shapes during high-temperature annealing.
 Turbine components with critical initial testing and proven results under extended and demanding operations make the wear resistance of chrome carbide coatings an ideal solution.
-Chrome carbide also provides significant benefits in applications where the part would be exposed to environments that move solid particles in erosive gasses by coating the duct work and fan surfaces.
+Chrome carbide also provides significant benefits in applications where the part would be exposed to environments that move solid particles in erosive gasses by coating the ductwork and fan surfaces.